The Gift of Prophecy

 The word of the LORD came to me, saying: "O house of Israel, can I not do with you as this potter?" says the LORD.
 "Look, as the clay is in the potter's hand, so are you in My hand, O house of Israel!
 The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, if that nation against whom I have spoken turns from its evil, I will relent of the disaster that I thought to bring upon it.
 And the instant I speak concerning a nation and concerning a kingdom, to build and to plant it, if it does evil in My sight so that it does not obey My voice, then I will relent concerning the good with which I said I would benefit it" (Jeremiah 18:5–10).

-Predictive prophecies describe what's in God's plan conditional upon people's actions.
-Such prophecy is meant to motivate current behavior: if it speaks of potential trouble, then it encourages repentance; if it speaks of potential blessing, then it encourages perseverance in following God's will.
+Predictive prophecies describe what's in God's plan conditional upon our actions.
+Such prophecy is meant to motivate our current behavior: if it speaks of potential trouble, it encourages repentance; if it speaks of potential blessing, it encourages perseverance in following God's will.

-While the Holy Spirit has given every believer the gift of prophecy, there are observable levels of prophecy depending on the experience and calling of the believer prophesying.
+While the Holy Spirit has given every believer the gift of prophecy, there are observable levels of prophecy depending on the believer's experience and calling.

-As you learn how to prophesy, your prophecies will be general in nature and serve to offer edification, exhortation, and comfort to the Body of Christ.
-Rarely will the Holy Spirit prompt you to deliver a personal prophecy when you're a beginner.
-Also, the delivery of directive prophecies is not for beginners, and even those proficient in prophesying must always exercise caution.
+As a beginner, your prophecies will be general in nature, serving to offer edification, exhortation, and comfort to the Body of Christ.
+The Holy Spirit rarely prompts beginners to deliver personal prophecies, and directive prophecies are not for novices.
+Even experienced prophets must exercise caution.

-Continue building up your faith and increase your prophetic experience by prophesying as often as the Holy Spirit prompts you in the safety of your believers' group and be open to correction.
-As your fellow believers do the same, the Body of Christ is encouraged and strengthened.
+Build your faith by prophesying as often as the Holy Spirit prompts you within the safety of your believers' group, remaining open to correction.
+As you and your fellow believers practice, the Body of Christ becomes stronger and more encouraged.

 The Holy Spirit prompts established prophets, elders, and those experienced in the faith to prophesy at both beginner and intermediate levels to groups and individuals.
-Depending on the prophetic calling, prophecies are often deeper, more directive, and consistently accurate.
+Their prophecies become deeper, more directive, and increasingly accurate, depending on their prophetic calling.

-Scripture says, "Therefore, brethren, DESIRE EARNESTLY to prophesy…" (1 Corinthians 14:39, emphasis added).
-The Holy Spirit has given YOU the gift of prophecy to encourage your fellow believers and do your part in building up the Body of Christ!
+Scripture encourages, "Therefore, brethren, DESIRE EARNESTLY to prophesy…" (1 Corinthians 14:39, emphasis added).
+The Holy Spirit has given YOU the gift of prophecy to encourage fellow believers and build up the Body of Christ!

 Part 2: The Purpose of Prophecy